asteyven/SET08103-base/assessment/README.md

 - Metrics from GitHub.
 Also used to assess individual contribution.
 - Code quality including comments.
-- Correct usage of branches.
+- Correct usage of branches (following workflow and only change, add and remove files in `feature` or `bugfix` branches).
 - Continuous integration working.
 - Kanban/Project Board being used.
 - Quality and coverage of unit tests.